JasperWink/thesis_web-app/README.md

-## Diminished reality thesis
+# Diminished reality thesis
+Name: Jasper Wink
+UvA ID: 14616513

+This repository contains the source code for the diminished reality web application for the phone.

-## Deployment
+# Deployment
+The following steps help you deploy the web application.

-# Back-end
+## Back-end
 1. Deploy the back-end files on a device that has access to an NVIDIA GPU.
-If you don't have access to one, remove the line: "model.to("cuda")".
+If you don't have access to one, remove the line: "model.to("cuda")" from the file "back-end.py".
 Now the YOLO model will run on the CPU (Which is slower).

-2. Create and run a virtual enviorenement using:
+2. Create and run a virtual environment using:
 ```
 Linux / MacOS:
 python3 -m venv venv